pubstack/pubstack.github.io/_posts/2016-07-04-manually-installing-tripleo-recipe.md

 ---
 layout: post
-title: "How to - TripleO manual deployment"
+title: "Deploying manually TripleO 'master' branch"
 categories:
   - blog
 tags:
   - tripleo
   - openstack
-  - howto
 commentIssueId: 2
 ---

-This is a brief recipe about how to manually install TripleO in a 32GB RAM box.
+This is a brief recipe about how to manually install TripleO in a remote
+32GB RAM box.

 From the hypervisor run: